SciML/Catalyst.jl/docs/src/index.md

-- Generated systems can be solved using any [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) ODE/SDE/jump solver, and can be used within `EnsembleProblem`s for carrying out GPU-parallelized parameter sweeps and statistical sampling.
+- Generated systems can be solved using any [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl) ODE/SDE/jump solver, and can be used within `EnsembleProblem`s for carrying out parallelized parameter sweeps and statistical sampling.
 Plot recipes are available for visualizing the solutions.
 - Julia `Expr`s can be obtained for all rate laws and functions determining the deterministic and stochastic terms within resulting ODE, SDE or jump models.